duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_4_dashboard.md

   <img src="dashboard_profile_page_full.png" style='width: 35em'/>
 </div>

-As you might have noticed, the top bar now shows many more pages.
+As you might have noticed, the left hand side bar now shows many more pages.
 Some pages are accessible by all users, others only by administrators (e.g., Settings, Package Store, Debug).